Get insider access

 120HzM27U BFI 120Hz VRR OnM27U BFI 120Hz VRR Off

 The Gigabyte M27U has an optional backlight strobing feature to reduce persistence blur, which is commonly known as black frame insertion (BFI).
-There are some quirks about it, though, as there's audible coil whine noise with BFI enabled.
+There are some quirks about it, though, as there's an audible coil whine noise with BFI enabled.
 It's loud and gets distracting, but it stops when you disable BFI.
-We don't know if this is a problem with our unit only or a widespread issue, so if you have this monitor and experience the same thing, let us know.
+Let us know if you experience the same thing.

 10